eldberrai/Image-processor/README.md

 # Image-processor
-C++ code for applying .BMP filters
+C++ code for applying .BMP filters from C++ course at HSE.
+For more info look at readme.md